RickofManc/fresh-casts/README.md

 Support with how to develop ideas into code also came from various online resources:

 * In general the coding and testing has relied on the Code Institutes walkthrough projects "Hello Django" and "I Think Therefore I Blog" as part of their Full Stack Frameworks module.
-* [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build primarily on Django.
+* [W3schools](https://www.w3schools.com/) as a source of 'How to...' information throughout the build primarily on Django.
-* [Stack Overflow](https://stackoverflow.com/) - Source of 'How to...' information on Python and Django code.
+* [Django Project Docs](https://docs.djangoproject.com/en/4.0/ref/models/fields/) were referenced many times, especially in how to reference fields correctly across differing py files.
+* [Codemy](https://codemy.com/) provided insight on blog building in Django.
-* [GeekforGeeks](https://www.geeksforgeeks.org/urlfield-django-models) - for using dynamic URL fields in html tags.
+* [GeekforGeeks](https://www.geeksforgeeks.org/urlfield-django-models) for using dynamic URL fields in html tags.
+* [Code Grepper](https://www.codegrepper.com/code-examples/whatever/bootstrap+card+with+image+on+left+and+text+on+right) guided me on how to align the post image to the left of text for the homepage list view.
+* [Jordan Raychev at Medium](https://medium.com/geekculture/django-tutorial-building-a-portfolio-application-contact-application-ac128d7b7b89) who provided an article on building a Contact app.
+* [Wolterskluwer](https://www.wolterskluwer.com/en/solutions/kluwerlawinternational/user-agreement) for information on Blog User Agreements.
+* [John Harbison](http://johnharbison.net/make-a-form-a-cancel-button) provided guidance on creating a Cancel Button as an input tag within a Form.
+* [Stack Overflow](https://stackoverflow.com/questions/10615872/bootstrap-align-input-with-button) how to align an Input tag as a button using Bootstrap.